 Turning raw meat into a meatball, sausage or other meat-based application inherently results in a loss of moisture and structure.
 Once cooked, ground meat can lose nearly one-third of its yield, mostly due to fat purge.

 For as much emphasis as there’s been on reduced-fat products, the meat industry hasn’t necessarily been among them.
 That’s because consumers instinctively know that if they want a thick, juicy burger, it needs fat and moisture.

 Loss of moisture and fat purge are common challenges in processed meat applications.
-Using gums and starches might help combat syneresis, but most fail to appeal to clean-label consumers.
+Some additives might help combat syneresis, but most fail to appeal to clean-label consumers.
 Other meat extenders are classified as fillers or binders, bringing added scrutiny.
 Furthermore, they often result in poor texture and off-flavors that may require additional masking agents, adding to an already extensive ingredient list.

 Grande Festo™ is an innovative, clean-label hydrolyzed whey protein that is specially formulated to enhance the texture and overall quality of meat applications by retaining moisture naturally.